INTEARnear/docs/docs/token-indexer/token-indexer.md

 All endpoints require no authorization and are behind a short-term Cloudflare Cache to reduce the load, so you may experience up to 5 seconds of delay when accessing data that updates frequently.

+To use it on testnet, replace the domain with `prices-testnet.intear.tech`, prices are bound to `usdtt.fakes.testnet`.

 ## Token Price

 ### Ref.finance Compatibility